An Overview of the Amex Platinum Card

 Membership Rewards points can be directly converted to Avios and similar points from a number of other partners.
 If converted to Avios this would be enough for a return flight to Athens from the UK.
 Alternatively see how I used my American Express Rewards points and the BA 2-4-1 voucher to fly two people First Class to Sao Paulo for free – review here (Tip: the free First-Class flight review is the most popular page on our website by far and may be worth bookmarking for a later date :)).

-You can increase to 35,000, the total number of sign-up bonus Membership Rewards points by using this link and scrolling down to the correct card.
-Simply scroll down and click on the link to the Amex Platinum card.
-You won’t find this anywhere else on the internet!
+You can increase to 35,000, the total number of sign-up bonus Membership Rewards points by using this link.
 For those who have read my post about the value of American Express Membership Rewards points (click here to read) if converted to Avios, you’ll know that I value the points at roughly £0.01 per point.
 As such by using this link you’re making in the region of £50.
 Worth considering and as you’ll see below may go a long way towards offsetting the cost of the card!

 When you sign up to the Amex Platinum card you and a supplementary cardholder will receive a Priority Pass Card.
 Priority Pass offers a VIP experience at over 1000 airport lounges with complimentary drinks, refreshments and pre-flight bites (including alcohol!).
 This could be worth between £50-£250 depending on your travel habits.
 See how I arrive at this figure below.
 Have a look at the Plaza Premium Lounge – London Heathrow Terminal 2.